first3things/ODP-ProductAttribute-AddOn/README.md

 ## ODP Commerce Cloud Connecotor (App Directory)

 This package is responseible for updating the Attribute Values of Products and Variants only.
 It does not affect the Product / Variant relationships.

-It is recommended to use the Commerce Cloud connector in the ODP App Directory to maintain Product / Variant relationships.
-The connecor also imports Name, Image and Price.
+It is recommended to use the Commerce Cloud connector in the ODP App Directory to maintain Product / Variant relationships as well as other data it maintains such as Product  Name, Image and Price.

-Read more on the Commerce Cloud Connector: https://docs.developers.optimizely.com/digital-experience-platform/v1.5.0-optimizely-data-platform/docs/import-data-from-optimizely-commerce-cloud#commerce-cloud-and-odp-fields
+Read more on the ODP Commerce Cloud Connector: https://docs.developers.optimizely.com/digital-experience-platform/v1.5.0-optimizely-data-platform/docs/import-data-from-optimizely-commerce-cloud#commerce-cloud-and-odp-fields

 ## Useful Documentation